-This is a DIY post with a quick, easy fix for beat up baseboards.
-Using this method, you can learn how to quickly fix up your baseboards.
+Are you looking for an easy DIY fix for beat-up baseboards?
+Using this method, you can learn how to fix up your baseboards quickly.

 As hard as I tried to keep the baseboards protected and clean, it was a futile effort.
 I gave up after a while.
-I know at some point we will get the baseboards repainted, but for now, I need a cheaper, easier option.
+I know we will eventually repaint the baseboards, but I need a cheaper, easier option for now.

-If you also have damaged baseboards and want to make old baseboards look pretty again, then here are some tips for you.
+If you also have damaged baseboards and want to make old ones look pretty again, here are some tips for you.

 How to Quickly Fix Up Your Baseboards